- Discover beautiful Yangshuo and the Yulong River on a bike ride and bamboo rafting

 Today you’re free to make your own plans – whether you want to head home or continue your travels elsewhere.
 If you have a few hours before having to depart, you’ll be able to make the most of being in Hong Kong with a spot of shopping, last-minute sightseeing, or filling up on delicious food before making tracks.

-Please note activities and itineraries are subject to change.
+Please note itineraries and activities are subject to change.
+Due to operational reasons some activities may occur on different days.
 Optional activities are at extra cost.

 Please note: This tour uses public transport to get to activities and to transfer between hostels and train stations.
 Most overnight train journeys are unaccompanied, but one guide will put you on the train and you will be met at the end by another guide.